-Our Animal Behaviourist has a wealth of practical experience and theoretical knowledge in animal behaviour, learning, training and behaviour modification and is an experienced educator, trainer and public speaker.
-We can develop and run seminars and workshops, tailored to your specific needs, on any subject related to animal behaviour, learning and training.
+Dr Kate has a wealth of practical experience and theoretical knowledge in animal behaviour, learning, training and behaviour modification and is an experienced educator, trainer and public speaker.
+She can develop and run seminars and workshops, tailored to your specific needs, on any subject related to animal behaviour, learning, body language, training, welfare and management.

-Kate has presented her research at numerous National and International conferences, given lectures to students at several Victorian universities, developed and run puppy classes and run seminars and workshops on animal behaviour, learning and training for members of the public and for those working in the animal industry.
+Dr Kate has presented her research at numerous National and International conferences, lectured at several Victorian universities, developed and run puppy classes and run seminars and workshops on various topics for members of the public and those working in the animal industry.

 The Science of Animal Training and Behaviour: How animals learn and how to modify behaviour

 If you work with animals and need an indepth understanding of the scientific principles underpinning animal learning, behaviour and training, then this workshop is for you!
 The content of this workshop can be designed to meet your needs and can include Operant and Classical conditioning; Targeting, Stationing, Capturing, Shaping, Chaining and Cues; Reinforcement, Punishment and Extinction; Applied Behaviour Analysis; Environmental Enrichment for captive animals; Animal Welfare.

 ”Kate provided staff at Melbourne Aquarium with a great understanding of theoretical and practical application to animal training.
 Our seminar was both fun and very educational.
 Kate presented the information in a way that was suitable for beginner as well as experienced animal trainers.
 With fun activates, videos and observing in house practices, the staff enjoyed an educational workshop on animal behaviour and training.”
 Sarina Walsh, Bird Manager, Melbourne Aquarium